abdalrahman-alhmouz/201-reading-note/class-09.md

 ## CSS Borders

-The CSS border properties allow you to specify the style, width, and color of an element's border.
+***The CSS border properties allow you to specify the style, width, and color of an element's border.***

-CSS Border Style
-The border-style property specifies what kind of border to display.
+> The border-style property specifies what kind of border to display.

-The border-style property can have from one to four values (for the top border, right border, bottom border, and the left border).
+*The border-style property can have from one to four values (for the top border, right border, bottom border, and the left border).*

-Example
+*Example:*

-Demonstration of the different border styles:
+> Demonstration of the different border styles:

 - p.dotted {border-style: dotted;}
 - p.dashed {border-style: dashed;}